The Eclipse (Heroes): Part 2

 Daphne reveals that her disease kept her from walking until the last eclipse, when she gained her powers which restored her ability to walk.
 After explaining to Matt she orders him to leave which he does as her father returns.
 At the comic book store, Hiro goes through all of the 9th Wonders! issues in an attempt to regain his memory.
 Upon finding the more unpleasant events (fighting Sylar, the death of his father, etc.), he runs to hide in the bathroom not wanting to "grow up."

 Claire is rushed to the hospital when the gunshot wound infection becomes serious, a symptom of having previous powers that kept her immune system from acquiring antibodies making it appear as though she'd had a gunshot wound for far longer.
 Preoccupied with exacting revenge on Elle and Sylar, Noah Bennet leaves his wife to deal with hospital staff and police questioning.
-Sylar and Elle are unaware of Noah as they had just made love, when Elle sees a red dot appear across Sylar's forehead and they are able to escape the house, with Elle being shot in the leg.
+Sylar and Elle are unaware of Noah as they had just had sex, when Elle sees a red dot appear across Sylar's forehead and they are able to escape the house, with Elle being shot in the leg.
 They make it to a storage warehouse, where they decide to do everything together, now that their powers are gone, but when they see Bennet on the monitor, Sylar shoves Elle into an elevator shaft to save her.
 At the same time that Claire dies in the hospital of septic shock, Noah slits Sylar's throat.

 In Haiti, Peter and the Haitian rescue Nathan and two kidnapped girls.
 The eclipse ends and everyone's powers return.
 Nathan uses his power of flight to slam Baron Samedi into a car, but Samedi survives.
 The Haitian then apparently wipes his brother's mind completely.
 The experience prompts Nathan to see sense in his father's vision, arguing that giving more people powers would end genocide.
 At the hospital, Claire's powers return where she regenerates from her wounds and escapes with her mother.

 Mohinder, who has managed to knock out his guard (Flint), goes to Maya's apartment.
 He knocks on her door, but like everyone else, his powers have returned along with his scaly skin.
 Before she has a chance to open the door and see him, he runs away and returns to Pinehearst.